 Baydie and Tommy Warren took us for a a tour of the area.
 We saw Coppinger Court, another picturesque ruin of a fortified mansion, sitting in the base of a narrow, fertile valley - an archetypal Irish scene.
 We walked round a Druids' circle at Drombeg, with a lovely view to the sea.
 We had lunch at Glandore, where we again came across the American writer of sail cruising guides Don Street, who had given us much good advice in Bermuda about sailing to Ireland.
 (Not that we took all of his advice - we chose not to call in to Halifax, Nova Scotia, which we thought was too far north.)
 Back at their house we had hot baths, Norma washed the sheets, and we finally made our very fond farewells and thanks for their outstanding hospitality and friendship.
 Back at the boat we were interviewed by a lassie from one of the local papers.

-We were very sorry to leave this great anchorage and our friends in Castle Haven, but on a foggy but otherwise favourable morning it was time to to pull out.
+We were very sorry to leave the great anchorage of Castle Haven and our friends in Castletownshend, but on a foggy but otherwise favourable morning it was time to to pull out.
 We sailed round the Old Head of Kinsale with its mournful fog siren, and after an eight-hour passage with a fair wind, anchored opposite the yacht club in Kinsale Harbour.
 In the snake-like turns of the final approach to the town we passed between two prominent forts, the large Charles Fort to the east and the smaller James Fort on the west side.
 The inlet becomes the River Bandon, on which Kinsale lies.

 The fog continued during the following morning.
 We took a walk round Kinsale, a historic fishing port and the biggest town we had visited by sea for a very long time.
 We found it a charming place, with lots of old stone buildings and neat and tidy streets.
 We took a guided walking tour in the afternoon, and visited a Norman church with the remains of an old monastery, and an excellent museum in the 16th century courthouse.